 Our collections represent unique research potential for advancing knowledge and understanding of Africa, Asia and the Middle East.
 Our archival sources document the British interaction with these regions, tracing the transition from the colonial world to the globalised present.
 They also contain some of the earliest surviving written and visual accounts of languages, cultures and narratives from across the world.

 We also hold an internationally important resource of several thousand unpublished manuscripts in over 100 different languages, with significant holdings in Arabic, Persian, Swahili, South, South-East & East Asian languages.

 We provide access to SOAS Library’s collection of rare books and periodicals relating to Africa, Asia, and the Middle East, dating back to the 15th century

 Research, Teaching & Learning

-Every year around 3,000 people visit Archives & Special Collections to undertake primary research using our unique collections in a wide-range of academic disciplines, such as anthropology, sociology, development studies, economic history, gender studies, geography, politics, mission studies, migration and diaspora studies, cultural, literary and postcolonial studies, languages and linguistics.
+Every year around 3,000 people visit Special Collections at SOAS Library to undertake primary research using our unique collections in a wide-range of academic disciplines, such as anthropology, sociology, development studies, economic history, gender studies, geography, politics, mission studies, migration and diaspora studies, cultural, literary and postcolonial studies, languages and linguistics.